-A basic daily schedule will be followed that includes physical and team building activities, arts and crafts, a daily snack, and homework time.
+A basic daily schedule will be followed that includes physical and team building activities, arts and crafts, games and homework time.
 Please note that snacks will not be provided by Kids’ Zone.
 Please pack an afterschool snack for your child daily.
 Also, please send them with a reusable water bottle.
 Schedules will vary based on the needs of children and space available.
 Kids’ Zone is available before school from 6:30 – 8:00 am and after school from 2:15 – 6:00 pm.
 For more information, please call 630-232-4542.

 Registration for the upcoming school year is always in the Geneva Park District’s Spring Program Guide, available in late February.

 Registration for Kids’ Zone may be done in-person, by mail, e-mail, or by fax.
 Online and phone registration are NOT available.

 A $50 non-refundable registration fee per participant is due at time of registration.